howtoedittv/tilix-gentoo/README.md

 - Root or sudo access
 - Internet connection

-## Note
-in case there's a problem with the script try the manual way!
+# Note: in case there's a problem with the script try the manual way!
 ---

 ## Installation